Mimes-Pes/VehicleOxygenUpgrade/README.md

 - German

 ### Known Issues:
-- May not work correctly if used with mods which modify oxygen consumption behaviour.
+- May not work correctly if used with mods not mentioned in the Compatibility section, which modify oxygen consumption behaviour.
 - Tested on various Subnautica versions.

 ### Credits: